Skip to content

 Top Programs

 The fields Tennessee College of Applied Technology-Memphis awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 As a public institution in Memphis, Tennessee, Tennessee College of Applied Technology-Memphis enrolls students across a range of programs.
-The school reports a graduation rate of roughly 47%.
+The graduation rate is roughly 47%.

-After financial aid, the average net price at Tennessee College of Applied Technology-Memphis — the real out-of-pocket cost once federal grants and scholarships are applied — is about $14,315.
+The average net price at Tennessee College of Applied Technology-Memphis, the amount students actually pay each year after federal grants and scholarships, is about $14,315.
 Students from families earning under $30,000 typically pay closer to $14,714 after need-based grants.

-Ten years out, alumni of Tennessee College of Applied Technology-Memphis report median earnings of $31,192; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Tennessee College of Applied Technology-Memphis report median earnings of $31,192, a figure worth comparing against the cost of attendance before enrolling.

-Tennessee College of Applied Technology-Memphis is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.89%, in line with strong performers nationally.
-Access is a real strength here: roughly 24.2% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+Tennessee College of Applied Technology-Memphis is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.89%, in line with strong performers nationally.
+Access is a real strength here.
+Roughly 24.2% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 3.7% go on to reach the top of the income ladder.
-The median family income of students sits near $43,900, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $43,900, a snapshot of the campus's socioeconomic mix.

 Similar Schools